RMcDOttawa/MasterFlatMaker/README.txt

                                     used only if no "group" options are chosen)

-    -gs  or --groupsize             Group files by size (dimensions and binning) -gt  or --grouptemperature <w>  Group files by temperature, with given bandwidth -mg  or --minimumgroup <n>      Ignore groups with fewer than <n> files -od  or --outputdirectory <d>   Directory to receive grouped master files
+    -gs  or --groupsize             Group files by size (dimensions and binning) -gf  or --groupfilter           Group files by filter name -gt  or --grouptemperature <w>  Group files by temperature, with given bandwidth -mg  or --minimumgroup <n>      Ignore groups with fewer than <n> files -od  or --outputdirectory <d>   Directory to receive grouped master files